vicodut/C-Project-Generator/README.md

 #### Start folder for choose project location :####
 By default the reachearche start folder is the USER path (`C:/Users/Name` for windows, `/home/Name` for linux).
-If you have a specific location where you want to save your project without the need each time to return by the navigation panel, you can  change the value of this folder in `.../Sublime Text/Packages/C Projects Generator/Data/Data.sublime-setting` the default file is :
+If you have a specific location where you want to save your project without the need each time to return by the navigation panel, you just have to create `Data.sublime-setting` in the data folder of _C Project Generator_ (`CTRL + Shift + P` on windows execute `browse package` and find the folder of _C Project Generator_) and write (Replace FOLDER by the folder you want to) :

 	{
-		"startfolder":
-		[{
-			"folder": "User"
+		"folder": "FOLDER"
-		}]
 	}

-User is default value which will return the user path of the system in the plug-in.
-So to change the path you must put your path to the folder you need.

-__Example:__
+__Example :__<br />
 If i want to start at : `C:/Users/MyName/Documents/Projects` i must put:

 	{
-		"startfolder":
-		[{
 		"folder": "C:/Users/MyName/Documents/Projects"
-		}]
 	}